 I cannot tell you how much this has saved my life.
 In fact, I love it so much that I talked about it in another post as well – Life Hacks on Packing Efficiently for a Weekend Away, which you can read here – leaving cash currency behind has saved me so much hassle.
 Not just hassle, either, but it’s actually saved me MONEY.
 My saviour?
 Revolut.

-Instead of withdrawing money – spending some of it and ending up with pennies and pennies of currency that I didn’t understand, and eventually ended up spending just to get rid of (does this sound like you, too?)
+Instead of withdrawing money – spending some of it and ending up with pennies and pennies of currency that I didn’t understand, and eventually spending it just to get rid of (does this sound like you, too?)
 I have everything in an app on my phone that I can access immediately, review immediately and top-up/exchange immediately.
 It’s a total lifesaver.
 And then, at the end of my trip, I can transfer the money back into my main account with the click of a button and absolutely no added fees in sight.